-Section 3.7 , Selection of Actuarial Assumptions Comment One commentator felt there should be a requirement that the combined effect of the assumptions Comment is expected to have no significant bias except for margins for uncertainty. is expected to have no significant bias except for margins for uncertainty.
+Section 3.7.
+Selection of Actuarial Assumptions Comment One commentator felt there should be a requirement that the combined effect of the assumptions is expected to have no significant bias except for margins for uncertainty. is expected to have no significant olds except for margins for uncertainty.
 Response The reviewers agree and modified the language in section 3.7.6.
-1, Mortality, Morbidity, and Withdrawal Assumptions (now Actuarial Assumptions) Comment One commentator suggested that documentation should be provided regarding the development Comment of reasonable assumptions as discussed in section 3.7.1 and 3.7.6. of reasonable assumptions as also asset in section 5.7.11 and 5.7.101 Response The reviewers disagree and made no change in response to this comment.
+1, Mortality, Morbidity, and Withdrawal Assumptions (now Actuarial Assumptions) Comment One commentator suggested that documentation should be provided regarding the development Comment of reasonable assumptions as discussed in section 3.7.1 and 3.7.6. of reasonable assumptions as discussed in section 5.7.1 and 5.7.0.
+Response The reviewers disagree and made no change in response to this comment.
 Comment One commentator felt that that it should be explicitly stated that the actuary should consider future mortality improvement.
 Response The reviewers agree and modified the language in response to this comment.
-Section 3.7 2, Trend Assumptions for Fees and Expenses Comment One commentator expressed the need to document and communicate the development of revenue and expense assumptions, as identified in section 3.7.2.
-Response The reviewers note that the standard addresses this issue in sections 3.7.2 and 4.1(h), and made no change.
+2, Trend Assumptions for Fees and Expenses Comment One commentator expressed the need to document and communicate the development of revenue and expense assumptions, as identified in section 3.7.2.
+1 Response The reviewers note that the standard addresses this issue in sections 3.7.2 and 4.1(h), and made 1 no change.
+Section 3.7.
 5, Going-Concern Assumption Comment One commentator suggested the ASOP require an actuary to perform a capital adequacy analysis and develop actuarial reserves.
-D Response The reviewers disagree and made no change.
+Response The reviewers disagree and made no change.
 6, Reasonableness of Assumptions Comment One commentator suggested that section 3.7.6 should indicate that there should be consistency among the assumptions.
 Response The reviewers agree and modified the language in response to this comment.
-Benevolence Funds and Financial Assistance Subsidies Comment One commentator suggested addressing the situation where the benevolence funds are being used Comment for something other than residential financial assistance.
-Tot bonnessing outer than 19009-1000 inches about the second transfer of the second transfe Response The reviewers believe that section 3.8 appropriately addresses this situation and note that it states "the actuary should determine the benevolence funds or financial assistance subsidies available as well as the potential future liabilities for contractual residents or members who do not pay the contractual fees."
-Therefore, the reviewers made no change in response to this comment.
-Section 3.1 0, Equity or Cooperative CCRCs or At Home Programs Comment One commentator believes the ownership structure of the organization is not material to the actuarial valuation.
+Benevolence Funds and Financial Assistance Subsidies Comment One commentator suggested addressing the situation where the benevolence funds are being used for something other than residential financial assistance.
+Response The reviewers believe that section 3.8 appropriately addresses this situation and note that it states "the actuary should determine the benevolence funds or financial assistance subsidies available as well as the potential future liabilities for contractual residents or members who do not pay the contractual fees."
+Therefore, the reviewers made no change in response to this comment. ), Equity or Cooperative CCRCs or At Home Programs Comment One commentator believes the ownership structure of the organization is not material to the actuarial valuation.

 Response The reviewers disagree and made no change in response to this comment.
-Section 3.1 Comment One commentator suggested adding more objective guidance to the actuary when analyzing residency contracts and membership agreements.
-D Response The reviewers disagree and made no change in response to this comment.
-The reviewers note Continu 2 1 that section 3.11 provides an objective list of contractual items for the actuary to consider.
+1, Additional Considerations Affecting CCRC or At Home Program Finances Comment One commentator suggested adding more objective guidance to the actuary when analyzing residency contracts and membership agreements.

+Response The reviewers disagree and made no change in response to this comment.
+The reviewers note g that section 3.11 provides an objective list of contractual items for the actuary to consider.
 4, Documentation Comment One commentator suggested more specific guidance regarding documentation of assumptions and methodology, as well as retention of documentation.

-Response The reviewers disagree and note the language is consistent with standard language found in Response current ASOPs.
-Therefore, the reviewers made no change. current risor s.
-Therefore, the fortewers made no change.
+Response The reviewers disagree and note the language is consistent with standard language found in current ASOPs.
+Therefore, the reviewers made no change.